Professional Environment Monitoring Sensors Manufacturer

 In water that are not polluted by oxygen consuming substances, mainly organic matter, dissolved oxygen is usually at or near saturation.
-For example, clear surface water typically has a dissolved oxygen concentration close to its saturation level.
-When the concentration of organic matter in water is high, the rate of oxygen consumption exceeds the rate of oxygen replenishment.
-As a result, dissolved oxygen levels gradually decrease and may even approach zero.
-Under such oxygen deficient conditions, organic matter decomposes anaerobically, leading to putrefaction and fermentation, which severely degrades water quality.
-Therefore, in water quality monitoring systems, dissolved oxygen sensor is among the most important instruments.
+For instance, if the surface water is transparent a dissolved oxygen should be near saturation level.
+If the concentration of organic matter in water is high, then the process of consuming oxygen will be more than the process of adding oxygen.
+This causes the dissolved oxygen to slowly deplete and in some instances become low.
+In this oxygen deficient environment, organic matter breaks down without oxygen, causing putrefaction and fermentation to greatly affect the quality of the water.
+Thus, for water quality monitoring system, dissolved oxygen sensor is one of the most crucial sensor instruments.

 What is a Dissolved Oxygen Sensor?

-A dissolved oxygen sensor is an instrument used to measure the concentration of oxygen dissolved in water or other liquids and convert it into an electrical signal.
+A dissolved oxygen sensor is a device that determines the amount of oxygen (DO) present in water or another liquid and produces an electrical measurement.

 How Does a Dissolved Oxygen Sensor Work?

-The working principle of the fluorescence dissolved oxygen sensor is fluorescence quenching.
-Blue light illuminates a fluorescent material, causing it to become excited and emit red light.
-Oxygen molecules remove part of this energy through a quenching effect, so the lifetime and intensity of the emitted red light are inversely proportional to the oxygen concentration.
-By measuring the phase shift between the emitted red light and a reference signal, and comparing it with internal calibration data, the concentration of dissolved oxygen can be calculated.
+The working principle of a dissolved oxygen sensor based on fluorescence is the dissipation of fluorescence.
+When blue light is applied to a fluorescent material it gets excited and releases red light.
+Oxygen molecules will take some of this energy by a quenching effect, therefore, the lifetime of the emitted red light will decrease with increasing O2 concentration, and so will the intensity.
+The phase differential between the emitted red LED light and a known signal is then measured and compared to internal calibration data to determine concentration of dissolved oxygen.

 Fluorescence light source module